FlopieUtd/resept/resept-frontend/README.md

 This project is configured to automatically deploy to GitHub Pages on every push to the `master` or `main` branch.

+**Note:** Since this repository contains both backend and frontend code, the deployment is configured to build and deploy only the frontend (`resept-frontend/`) directory.

 ### Setup Instructions

 1. **Enable GitHub Pages** in your repository settings: